WeCollective/webapp/README.md

 	-   Changes made to your local code repository will now appear at [](https://localhost:8081/) [https://localhost:8081](https://localhost:8081)

 -   This will start a service called localstack which emulates AWS services.
+Any changes or interactions with aws can be done using command-line arguments through the aws api, which should be installed already (see documentation at: https://docs.aws.amazon.com/cli/latest/index.html).
 It will run in the background until you stop it.
 It is suggested that you run it until you want to stop working as it takes 4 minutes to restart.
 At the end of the work session to stop it run:

 	-   “npm run stop:localstack”